An Endangered Species Recovery Plan

 Year 1 | 2026

-Form core partnerships, begin regional milkweed seed collection, prioritize 500,000 acres for restoration, and launch baseline monitoring.
+Form core partnerships with USDA NRCS and state agencies, begin regional milkweed seed collection, and prioritize the first 500,000 acres for restoration while launching baseline population monitoring.

 Years 2-3 | 2027-2028

-Start large-scale planting on the first 500,000 acres, expand overwintering monitoring, add city-level community programs, and begin formal overwintering protection work.
+Begin large-scale planting on the first 500,000 acres, expand overwintering monitoring at Mexican and California sites, and launch city-level community programs alongside formal overwintering protection work.

 Years 3-5 | 2028-2030

-Expand to 2 million cumulative acres, evaluate egg-laying and larval outcomes, and adapt plantings while scaling pesticide reduction in priority areas.
+Expand to 2 million cumulative acres, evaluate egg-laying and larval outcomes at restored sites, and adapt plantings while scaling pesticide reduction across priority regions.

 Years 5-10 | 2030-2035

-Scale toward 6 million acres, pursue interim targets (30,000 west and 4+ eastern overwintering hectares), and continue adaptive management from monitoring data.
+Scale toward 6 million total acres, pursue interim recovery targets (30,000 western monarchs and 4+ eastern overwintering hectares), and continue adaptive management driven by monitoring data.

-A 10-year timeline is the minimum for meaningful ecological response at continental scale.
-Milkweed requires time to establish, monarch populations take multiple seasons to reflect habitat gain, and monitoring needs several years of data to distinguish trend from noise.
-The phased structure ensures accountability is built into each stage, not deferred to the end.[15]
+10 years is the minimum for continental-scale recovery.
+Milkweed takes seasons to establish, monarch populations lag habitat gains, and monitoring needs multi-year data to separate signal from noise.
+The phased structure builds accountability into each stage rather than deferring it to the end.[15]

 Budget & Resources